Start: Subway or JR Sobu Line to Ryogoku.

 Nothing conveys Tokyo's vastness better than this building's observatory 45 stories above ground.
 From here you have unparalleled views of Shinjuku's skyscrapers and even Mount Fuji on clear days.
 Best of all?
 It's free.
 Hours are daily 9:30am to 10:30pm.
+Check website for closings.

 9. New York Grill